 Walk in shower bath

-The most prominent feature of this independent living bathroom is the walk in shower bath.
-Made by Kinedo, the UK’s leading experts in this type of product, the bath will allow Barbara to carry on enjoying her baths and showers, with the crucial addition of easy, walk in access via a door made from toughened safety glass on the side.
+The most prominent feature of this Independent Living bathroom is the walk in shower bath.
+Made of high quality acrylic, the bath will allow Barbara to carry on enjoying her baths and showers, with the crucial addition of easy, walk in access using a secure and sturdy watertight door on the side.

 The AKW iCare electric shower has been designed with large and easy-to-use controls, which is ideal for Barbara who also has restricted hand mobility.
 With a riser rail that doubles as a grab bar, anti-scald safety features built in, plus the ability to monitor use via an app, Karen and James can keep an eye out for her.

-As well as a comfy neck pillow, the bath also comes with a shower seat can easily be added to the design, so Barbara can take the weight off her feet if needed.
-It’s comfortable and dries quickly for repeated use.
-If needs be, a chair could also be added to the bathroom, for those moments before or after the washing routine when Barbara simply needs a sit-down.
+If standing for a sustained period becomes an issue, a shower seat can easily be added to the design, so Barbara can take the weight off her feet if needed.
+Shower seats are comfortable and dry quickly for repeated use.
+If needs be, a chair could also be added to the bathroom, for those moments before or after the washing routine when Barbara simply needs a sit-down?
 A stool or flip down seat could be substituted in smaller bathrooms.

-Look carefully and you will notice there are actually 4 grab rails situated around the bathroom.
-The two fold down rails beside the toilet will give Barbara some added assistance, plus they can be neatly stowed away when not in use.
+Look carefully and you will notice there are actually 6 grab rails situated around the bathroom.
+The fold down rail beside the toilet will give Barbara some added assistance, plus it can be neatly stowed away when not in use.
 The 2 grab rails next to the bath will also give added reassurance when she lowers herself into the bath or needs to get out, whilst vertical rails by the shower and either side of the basin offer further assistance.